Allen County War Memorial Coliseum: Grounds

 The grounds immediately surrounding the Allen County War Memorial Coliseum display the anchor from World War II's USS Indiana battleship.
 South and east of the central complex is an expansive parking lot, containing 4,500 available parking spaces.
 To the south and west along the St. Joseph River, lies Johnny Appleseed Park, containing the gravesite of American folklore figure John Chapman.
-To the north and northeast is the PurdueFW campus, especially the portion of the PurdueFW campus located on the western bank of the St. Joseph, on which a 151-room Holiday Inn is located.
+To the north and northeast is the Purdue–FW campus, especially the portion of the Purdue–FW campus located on the western bank of the St. Joseph, on which a 151-room Holiday Inn is located.

 Recent construction

 In 2013, a $3.96 million renovation and expansion of the 200 Level was completed.
 The project included upgraded restrooms with LED lighting, no-touch sinks, no-touch toilets, and no-touch urinals, and the addition of two food courts with three new vendors.
 Other restrooms throughout the Memorial Coliseum were upgraded in 2014.
 The ribbon cutting ceremony was October 11, 2013.
-In 2018, a new 4-sided LED scoreboard was installed by Daktronics, Inc. The screens from the previous scoreboard were placed in each corner of the arena.
+In 2018, a new four-sided LED scoreboard was installed by Daktronics, Inc. The screens from the previous scoreboard were placed in each corner of the arena.

 Other events

 Midget car racing

-The Coliseum Arena hosted the first ever United States Auto Club race in 1956, a 100-lap midget car race at a 1/10 mile oval.
+The Coliseum Arena hosted the first ever United States Auto Club race in 1956, a 100-lap midget car race at a 1/10-mile oval.
 The event continued until 1989, usually with two separate events in early and late January.

 Since 1998, the Coliseum Exposition Center has hosted the Rumble in Fort Wayne, an annual midget car race.
-Featuring a 1/6 mile flat oval, it takes place at the end of the year, and after most major racing series seasons have ended.
-It has allowed drivers from major racing series to participate: Dave Darland, Tracy Hines, J. J. Yeley, Bryan Clauson, Sammy Swindell; with NASCAR, USAC, and IndyCar champion Tony Stewart having the most feature wins at 9.
+Featuring a 1/6-mile flat oval, it takes place at the end of the year, and after most major racing series seasons have ended.
+It has allowed drivers from major racing series to participate: Dave Darland, Tracy Hines, J. J. Yeley, Bryan Clauson Sammy Swindell; with NASCAR, USAC and IndyCar champion Tony Stewart having the most feature wins at 9.